-The practical problems associated with poor quality software create challenges for the effective administration of the national planning system.
+The practical problems associated with poor quality software create challenges not just for individual case officers and local planning departments, but for the effective administration of the national planning system as a whole.

 The cost of the problem